 The Company reviews long-lived assets for impairment at least annually, quarterly for intangible assets, and whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Should an impairment exist, the impairment loss would be measured based on the excess of the carrying amount of the asset over the asset's estimated fair value and the loss recognized in current earnings.
-The Company recognized research and development expense of approximately \$0.9 million, \$0.1 million and \$0.1 million for the years ended December 31, 2013, 2012 and 2011, respectively, related to patents and licensed technology for which the value was deemed to be impaired.
-The Company believes the future cash flows to be received from its remaining long-lived assets will exceed the assets' carrying value, and accordingly has not recognized any additional impairment losses.
+The Company recognized research and development expense of approximately \$0.4 million, \$0.9 million and \$0.1 million for the years ended December 31, 2014, 2013 and 2012, respectively, related to patents and licensed technology for which the value was deemed to be impaired.